Treatment for Depression (Part 3 of 3)

 - Lack of sleep can worsen some of the symptoms of depression, so a good night’s sleep is recommended to help relieve them.
 Most people need between 7 and 9 hours of sleep per night.

 - Stress is a major contributing factor to depression.
 During treatment for depression, one may be asked to try to keep their stress levels as low as possible.
 If assistance is needed to learn stress management techniques, this can be addressed during therapy.

-The professionals at Destination Hope: The Women’s Program are experienced and knowledgeable in dual diagnosis treatment.
+The professionals at Destination Hope are experienced and knowledgeable in dual diagnosis treatment.
 We can effectively treat your depression and substance abuse problem at the same time utilizing a variety of advanced treatment techniques, including the ones listed above.

 Call us today if you or a loved one is suffering from depression.
 You don’t need to suffer alone – our counselors are here to assist you in getting the help you need.